Akmal Ikramov: Great Purge

 In February 1937, near the start of the Great Purge, Ikramov took part in a plenum of the Central Committee which determined the fate of two leading Bolsheviks, Nikolai Bukharin and Alexei Rykov, who had led the opposition to forced collectivisation.
 He denounced them as "renegades", accused them of leading an "uprising against the party, against soviet power" and called for them to be put on trial.
 In June, after he had returned to Uzbekistan's capital, Tashkent, his rival, Khodzhayev, was denounced, sacked, and later arrested.

-Yet, despite these displays of severity and loyalty to Stalin, Ikramov was publicly censured on 8 September 1937, after the Politburo member Andrey Andreyev had descended on Tashkent, for being sufficiently vigilant in rooting out 'enemies of the people'.
+Despite these displays of severity and loyalty, Stalin complained in a telegram to the Uzbek party leadership on 2 August 1937 that "there is no struggle against anti-Soviet elements in Uzbekistan, and Ikramov is surrounded by such elements but does not see them."
+Ikramov was publicly censured on 8 September 1937, after the Politburo member Andrey Andreyev had descended on Tashkent, for being sufficiently vigilant in rooting out 'enemies of the people'.
 On 10 September, he was violently denounced in Pravda for defending a 'Trotskyite' Secretary of the Uzbekistan Central Committee.
 On 12 September, it was announced that he had been expelled from the party and was under investigation.
 In October, news broke that he was arrested, together with Khodzhayev.

 In March 1938, Ikramov was a defendant in the last of the great Moscow show trials, alongside Bukharin and Rykov, whom he had denounced as renegades a year earlier, and his old rivals Zelensky and Khodzhayev.
 He 'confessed' to having been a Trotskyite since 1923, a leader since 1928 of a secret nationalist movement plotting independence for Uzbekistan, and to having been recruited by Bukharin to the 'right opposition' in 1933.
 He also 'confessed' that the waste that resulted from over ambitious targets for cotton production and uncompleted construction work had been sabotage, and that he was a British spy.
 Ikramov was quoted saying: "We had to rely on a strong European Power to help us.
 We thought England most reliable because she is so strong."
 He was sentenced to death on 13 March and shot on 13 March (other sources indicate 15 March) 1938.